 Section 1.
 Personal Time Off.
-Eligible employees will be provided annually with personal time off while meeting the operational needs of the City according to the appropriate schedule below.
-Personal time off will accrue and become available on a pro-rata basis each payroll cycle.
+Eligible employees will be provided annually with Personal Time Off (PTO) while meeting the operational needs of the City according to the appropriate schedule below.
+To assist in recruiting the best candidate for vacant positions, Department Heads may work with Human Resources to offer an increased PTO schedule to potential candidates, if warranted.
+PTO will accrue and become available on a pro-rata basis each payroll cycle.
 All time off requests must have prior approval from the employee's direct supervisor.
-Part-time employees will accrue personal time off on a pro-rata basis.
+Part-time employees will accrue PTO on a pro-rata basis.

-A) Non-Exempt Employees
+A) Hourly Employees